nicholasjmorris1993/Machine-Learning-Process/README.md

 # Machine-Learning-Process
 Overview of the machine learning process.
 This covers supervised machine learning for offline learning.
+In online learning there is no **Model Tuning** step because the model is being updated in real-time.

 ![alt text](https://github.com/nicholasjmorris1993/Machine-Learning-Process/blob/main/machine_learning_pipeline.png)